 - Bad seeing is caused by air of different temperatures mixing.
 This typically happens within the lowest 10 feet of air.
-It occurs most often over pavement, dark objects, rooftops and sometimes trees. - High cirrus clouds or "scuzz" will cause scattering of sunlight in the high atmosphere which often makes for bad viewing conditions.
-A classic sign of high cirrus clouds is the inability to achieve focus, or the need to "chase focus", or a lack of contrast. - A jet-stream moving overhead can also hurt seeing conditions even on a clear day.
+It occurs most often over pavement, dark objects, rooftops and sometimes trees.
+High cirrus clouds or "scuzz" will cause scattering of sunlight in the high atmosphere which often makes for bad viewing conditions.
+A classic sign of high cirrus clouds is the inability to achieve focus, or the need to "chase focus", or a lack of contrast.
+Calcium is particularly susceptible to poor transparency. - A jet-stream moving overhead can also hurt seeing conditions even on a clear day.